Text2Motion: From Natural Language Instructions to Feasible Plans: Experiments

 \subsection{Evaluation and metrics}

-We evaluate Text2Motion and \hm{} by marking a plan as successful if, upon execution, it reaches a final state $s_H$ that satisfies the instruction $i$ of a given task.
-A plan is executed only if the final state $s_H$ predicted by the dynamics model satisfies the inferred goal propositions (Sec.~\ref{sec:goal_pred}).
+\ttm{}, \sh{}, \se{}: We evaluate these language planners by marking a plan as successful if, upon execution, they reach a final state $s_{H+1}$ that satisfies the instruction $i$ of a given task.
+A plan is executed only if the geometric feasibility planner predicts a state that satisfies the inferred goal conditions (Section~\ref{subsec:goal-prediction}).

-Two failure cases are tracked: i) planning failure: the method does not produce a sequence of skills $\pi_{1:H}$ whose optimized actions $a_{1:H}$ (Eq.~\ref{eq:taps-objective}) results in a state that satisfies $f_{\text{sat}}$ within a maximum plan length of $d_{\text{max}}$; ii) execution failure: the execution of a plan that satisfies $f_{\text{sat}}$ does not achieve the ground-truth goal of the task.
+Two failure cases are tracked: i) planning failure: the method does not produce a sequence of skills $\psi_{1:H}$ whose optimized parameters $a^*_{1:H}$ (Eq.~\ref{eq:taps-objective}) results in a state that satisfies $F^\mathcal{G}_{\text{sat}}$ within a maximum plan length of $d_{\text{max}}$; ii) execution failure: the execution of a plan that satisfies $F^\mathcal{G}_{\text{sat}}$ does not achieve the ground-truth goal of the task.

-Since both our method and \hm{} use learned dynamics models to optimize actions with respect to (potentially erroneous) future state predictions, we perform the low-level execution of the skill sequence $\pi_{1:H}$ in closed-loop fashion.
-Thus, upon executing the skill $\pi_{h}$ at timestep $h$ and receiving environment feedback $s_{h+1}$, STAP~\cite{taps-2022} is called to perform policy sequence optimization on the remaining planned skills $\pi_{h+1:H}$.
-We do not perform task-level replanning.
+Since the proposed language planners use learned dynamics models to optimize parameters $a_{1:H}$ with respect to (potentially erroneous) future state predictions $s_{2:H}$, we perform the low-level execution of the skill sequence $\psi_{1:H}$ in closed-loop fashion.
+Thus, upon executing the skill $\psi_{t}$ at timestep $t$ and receiving environment feedback $s_{t+1}$, we call STAP~\cite{taps-2022} to perform geometric feasibility planning on the remaining planned skills $\psi_{t+1:H}$.
+We do not perform task-level replanning, which would involve querying the LLM at timestep $t+1$ for a new sequence of skills $\psi_{t+1:H}$.

-\scgs{} and \imgs{} are reactive agents in that they execute the next best admissible skill $\pi_h$ at each timestep.
-Hence, we evaluate them in a closed-loop manner for a maximum of $d_{max}$ steps.
-We mark a run as a success if the method issues the \texttt{stop} action and the current state satisfies the ground-truth goal.
-Note that this comparison is advantageous for these baselines because they are given the opportunity to perform closed-loop replanning at both the task and policy level, whereas task-level replanning does not occur for Text2Motion or \hm{}.
-We find that this advantage does not lead to measurable performance gains on the challenging evaluation domains that we consider.
+\scgs{} \textbf{\&} \imgs{}: These myopic agents execute the next best admissible skill $\psi_t$ at each timestep $t$ without looking-ahead.
+Hence, we evaluate them in a closed-loop manner for a maximum of $d_{\text{max}}$ steps.
+We mark a run as a success if the agent issues the \texttt{stop} skill and the current state $s_t$ satisfies the ground-truth goal.
+Note that this comparison is advantageous for these myopic agents because they are given the opportunity to perform closed-loop replanning at the task-level (e.g. re-attempting a failed skill), whereas task-level replanning does not occur for \ttm{}, \sh{}, or \se{}.
+This advantage does not lead to measurable performance gains on the challenging evaluation domains that we consider.